Copyright 1994 - 2018 Bill's Bible Basics

 Psalms 85:13, KJV

-The prophet Jeremiah also realized the foolishness of trying to direct our own steps as man has been trying to do for thousands of years:
+The Prophet Jeremiah also realized the foolishness of trying to direct our own steps, which is exactly what man has been trying to do for thousands of years now.
+Consider this verse:

 "O LORD, I know that the way of man is not in himself: it is not in man that walketh to direct his steps."